 My answer: "I am not familiar with private schools in Indonesia.
 I suggest that you ask the headteacher at a local school for guidance."

-A quick Google search seemed to indicate that there are no western-style boarding schools in Indonesia.
+A quick Google search seemed to indicate that there are no Western-style boarding schools in Indonesia.
 In any case, I am not familiar with private schools in that part of the world.
-The other point I would have made if the reader had asked about schools in the U.S. or Canada, is that the best school is always the school which fits your requirements best.
-That does not necessarily mean that the school you choose is better than any other.
-It just happens to fit your needs and requirements the better than any other school which you have looked at.
+The other point I would have made if the reader had asked about schools in the U.S. or Canada is that the best school always fits your requirements best.
+That does not necessarily mean that your chosen school is better than any other.
+It just suits your needs and requirements better than any other school you have looked at.

-Boarding schools offer so much more than academics, as you can see in this video from The Taft School.
+Boarding schools offer so much more than academics, as seen in this video from The Taft School.

 The question: "Hello, I'm from Bangladesh.
 I want to admit in a school in Canada at 12 grade.
 Which school will be great for me?
 By the way, I always achieved GPA 5.00 out of 5.00 in every exam?
 May I have any scholarship?"

 Hopefully, the reader could attend a local event to meet admissions staff members from several overseas schools.
 Canadian and American schools often send teams overseas on recruiting trips in the fall.
-You can find details about those trips on the TABS site, as well as on individual school sites.
-Also, schools in which you express interest as an international student will alert you to local recruiting events.
+You can find details about those trips on the TABS and individual school sites.
+Also, schools where you express interest as an international student will alert you to local recruiting events.

 Boarding schools deliver academics in a variety of ways.
 Here is an overview of the Northfield Mount Hermon College Model Academic Program (CMAP).